Episode details

 Available for over a year

-In five Essays, Rachel Cooke (1969-2025) takes a wry and wide-ranging look at disappointment.
-She believes life is full of let downs, the 'twenty first century world seems expressly to set us up' for them.
+In five Essays, Rachel Cooke takes a wry and wide-ranging look at disappointment.
+She believes life is full of let downs, the 'twenty-first century world seems expressly to set us up' for them.
 From a cup of coffee to new clothes, highly anticipated pleasures often prove to be an anti-climax.
-In this episode, she takes a look at artistic disappointment from 19th century artist Benjamin Haydon, whose attempts to stage a grand exhibition were thwarted by the far more popular 'General Tom Thumb', to the contemporary writer whose book event is - disappointingly - empty.
+In this episode, she takes a look at artistic disappointment from 19th-century artist Benjamin Haydon, whose attempts to stage a grand exhibition were thwarted by the far more popular 'General Tom Thumb', to the contemporary writer whose book event is - disappointingly - empty.
 Creative disappointment, which often follows years of solitary work, is, Rachel feels, one of the worst kinds.
+This series of the Essay is being broadcast again to mark Rachel Cooke’s death in November 2025.

 Programme Website